 White and light-coloured cats, cats with white or light coloured ears, noses and breeds with thin coats such as Devon Rex, Cornish Rex and Sphynx cats are most susceptible to sunburn.
 This is because of the lack of melanin (skin and hair pigment), and protective hair in these areas.
 The ears are most commonly affected, although eyelids and noses can also develop sunburn.
 Outdoor cats, especially those who spend a lot of time outside are also at greater risk.

 Solar dermatitis (also known as actinic dermatitis) is a common disorder in areas with warm, sunny climates.

 Many pet owners don’t realise their cat has sunburn or solar dermatitis and mistake them for other skin disorders such as allergies.
 Just as with other burns, sunburn can be graded according to the severity of the burn.

-Over time, prolonged sun exposure can lead to chronic damage to the skin, dermatitis becomes progressively worse each summer until persistent ulceration and squamous cell carcinoma can eventually develop.
+Prolonged sun exposure can lead to chronic damage to the skin, dermatitis becomes progressively worse each summer until persistent ulceration and squamous cell carcinoma can eventually develop.
 Symptoms include:

 - Scaling, thickening of the skin around the ears

-- Itchiness which may cause your cat to shake his head and scratch at the affected area causing bleeding and possibly infection
+- Itchiness may cause your cat to shake his head and scratch at the affected area causing bleeding and possibly infection

 Squamous cell carcinoma: